KissLog-net/KissLog.Documentation/source/on-premises/logBee-frontend/index.rst

 About
 ------------------------------

-KissLog.Frontend is a user-interface application used by developers to visualize the captured errors, logs and other metrics data.
+logBee.Frontend is a user-interface application used by developers to visualize the captured errors, logs and other metrics data.

-KissLog.Frontend is generating the user-interface by consuming KissLog.Backend REST endpoints.
+logBee.Frontend is generating the user-interface by consuming logBee.Backend REST endpoints.

 Authentication
 ------------------------------

-KissLog.Frontend uses a JSON Web Token (JWT) for authentication.
+logBee.Frontend uses a JSON Web Token (JWT) for authentication.

-The authentication JWT must be signed with the value provided at :ref:`$.Authorization.HS256Secret <on-premises/kisslog-frontend/configuration:Authorization>` property from the KissLog.json configuration file.
+The authentication JWT must be signed with the value provided at :ref:`$.Authorization.HS256Secret <on-premises/logbee-frontend/configuration:Authorization>` property from the KissLog.json configuration file.

 For the default value of ``$.Authorization.HS256Secret``, you can use the following authentication JWT: